decentrawise/graphene/README.md

 Note: The syntax to access wallet API is a bit different than accessing node API.

 **Important:**
-* When RPC connection is enabled for `cli_wallet`, sensitive data E.G. private keys which is accessible via commands will be accessible via RPC too.
+* When RPC connection is enabled for `wallet`, sensitive data E.G. private keys which is accessible via commands will be accessible via RPC too.
 It is recommended that only open network connection to localhost or trusted addresses E.G. configure a firewall.
 * When using wallet API, sensitive data E.G. the wallet password and private keys is transmitted as plain text, thus may be vulnerable to network sniffing.
 It is recommended that only use wallet API with localhost, or in a clean network, and / or use `--rpc-tls-endpoint` parameter to only serve wallet API via secure connections.